 Upon initial receipt of the audit letter from the Internal Revenue Service, you will have an idea of the areas that are being called into question.
 However, this is often only the starting point for the areas that may be examined during the course of the audit.

-When I first approach an audit, I do a thorough review of the return to look for other unknown and potentially dangerous issues with the underlying return.
+When I first approach an audit, I do a thorough review of the return to look for other underlying and potentially dangerous issues with it.
 Specifically, I am looking for items that may either be misreported, overstated, or will likely need to be explained to the auditor in greater detail during the examination process.

-This potential for change is quantified into one of two computerized scores, the Discriminant Function System (DIF) score and the Unreported Income DIF (UIDIF).
+This potential for change is quantified into one of two computerized scores: the Discriminant Function System (DIF) score and the Unreported Income DIF (UIDIF).
 The DIF score calculates the probability that an examination will yield additional tax liability whereas the UIDIF calculates the probability that there is unreported income on a return.
 Those returns that yield high scores are then forwarded to examination personnel, who select which returns will be audited.

-IRS Audit Strategy – Before the Audit Begins
+IRS Audit Strategy – Before The Audit Begins

 Contrary to popular belief, most audits begin prior to the initial meeting with the taxpayer or their representative.
 Auditors generally conduct a full pre-audit investigation, which involves conducting both asset searches (reviewing Department of Motor Vehicles, property records, and other public information) as well as income searches (reviewing past and present sources of income reported on taxpayer returns, pulling IRS transcripts, reviewing information submitted by third parties).

 IRS Audit Strategy – Limit the Scope

 The principal objective of any representative, other than to ensure there is little or no examination change, is to limit the scope of the audit from the outset.
 Although auditors begin with one tax year, it is not uncommon for them to open up as many as three years.

 In addition, skilled representatives may be able to narrow the scope of information requested for a particular tax year.
 Often auditors will send out a generic list of items that are generally required, rather than a specific list of the categories or items that they are interested in examining.

-IRS Audit Strategy – Icome Issues
+IRS Audit Strategy – Income Issues

 For clients who have commingled business and personal expenses on their bank accounts, it is necessary to separate out any personal deposits or expenses.
 These reconciliations may also be helpful during the initial meeting, as your attorney may be able to resolve preliminary matters with the auditor and further streamline the audit.

-IRS Audit Strategy – Other Points to Consider
+IRS Audit Strategy – Other Points To Consider

 Those who prepare for the audit in advance and who are able to control the scope of the audit and flow of the information that the auditor receives will likely encounter better success during their audit meetings.
 In this case, better preparation yields better results.

 How to Beat IRS Examinations at Its Own Game